-Volunteer or become a supporter!
+Become a volunteer or a supporter!

 Amari is a student, advocate, and creative with a strong passion for urban planning, public transit, urban design, and enhancing the pedestrian experience.
 As an extroverted and driven individual, his mission is to amplify the voices of those who often go unheard, particularly transit riders.